Noaaan/MythicMetals/PATCHNOTES.md

 ### Small Stormyx rework
 Stormyx Ore now drops a __Stormyx Shell__, which has a single use right now.
-It can be crafted into a Stormyx Shield.
+It can be crafted into a **Stormyx Shield**.
 A much more durable shield which protects you slightly against Magic damage.

 ### Added Star Platinum Arrows
 These arrows act as stronger arrows of harming, dealing a *minimum* of 18 damage to both monsters and players.